muarshad01/C-_Programming/section_13_oop_classes_and_objects.md

 * When objects are copied C++ must create a new object from an existing object

 * When is a copy of an object made
-    - passing object by value as a parameter
+    - 1 passing object by value as a parameter
-    - returning an object from a function by value
+    - 2 returning an object from a function by value
-    - constructing one object based on another of the same class
+    - 3 constructing one object based on another of the same class

 * C++ must have a way of accomplishing this so it provides a compiler-defined copy constructor if you don't

-### Pass object by-value
+### 1 Passing object by value as a parameter
 ```c++
 Player hero {"Hero", 100, 20};